BusKill/usb-a-magnetic-breakaway/README.md

 If you create your own version, please create a folder and add your assets to the folder.
 Feel free to document your section content in this Readme following the style by which we have documented ours.

+## CAD Files
+These files are for a version built in FreeCAD by leoheck.
+See issue#2 for more details.

 ## goldfishlaser 3D-Printed Version

 This version is built in OpenSCAD and is still a work in progress.
 Goldfishlaser is currently trying to suss out exactly what the wiring requirements are to get the cord to successfully transmit data through the connection after splicing.